5 of the Most Stubborn Restaurant Owners From Gordon Ramsay's 'Kitchen Nightmares'

 Joe Nagy appears in episodes 10 and 11 of the sixth season.
 His restaurant was called Mill Street Bistro.
 Joe sells a lot of crock that his food is "from farm to fork."
 In reality, the food was either frozen or store bought and does not come from his livestock ranch.
 He believes himself to be a great cook as he studied under culinary masters.
 One of his servers call him an arrogant and selfish jerk.

 He is condescending, rude, and talks down to people all the time.
-His staff does not like him and neither does his customers.
+Neither his staff nor his customers like him.
 Initially, Joe and Gordon had a good start when Gordon visited Joe's ranch.
 Things went downhill when Gordon critiqued Joe for the poor quality of his food.
 The two then got into a heated argument, much to the delight of the restaurant staff.
 Gordon reprimanded Joe for being delusional as he is not a real cook.
 His food is of poor quality and taste.
 Furthermore, the food is overpriced.
 Gordon tells him he is defensive, ignorant, and in complete denial.

 Gordon reached out to Theresa and she told Gordon that he always verbally abused her and she would go home crying.
 She had enough and quit.
 She then shows Gordon some photographic evidence that the quality of the food served at the restaurant is poor and Gordon goes investigating.

 Gordon visits the kitchen and discovers food with no dates or labels as well as expired food.
 He even discovers frozen bleu cheese.
-He then concludes that the farm to fork statements is more of a marketing ploy and nothing else.
+He then concludes that the statements about being farm to fork are simply marketing ploys.